rmgibbo/wetfe/docs/glossary.md

 : The set of abilities -- skills, reactions, and traits -- arranged by their requirements, that all player characters may acquire with ability points.

 above/below
-: Refers to the placement of chips (Ⓢ, Ⓟ, Ⓐ, or Ⓣ) in a stack, relative to a different type of chip.
+: Refers to the placement of chips (Ⓢ, Ⓟ, Ⓐ, or Ⓣ) in a deque, relative to a different type of chip.

 affliction
 : Short-term deleterious effects, such as poisons, bleeding wounds, confusion or panic attacks.
 Affliction is only maintained during encounters, where it retards healing.

 affliction chip, Ⓐ
 : The unit and representation of affliction.
-They accumulate above soul chips Ⓢ on the damage stack, where each affliction chip dissipates after absorbing one point of healing.
+They accumulate above soul chips Ⓢ on the damage deque, where each affliction chip dissipates after absorbing one point of healing.
 They are only maintained during encounters.

 being
 : A broad term used to identify creatures and constructs of various levels of sentience.
 Typically, one or more core attributes aptly characterize a being.

 below/above
-: Refers to the placement of chips (Ⓢ, Ⓟ, Ⓐ, or Ⓣ) in a stack, relative to a different type of chip.
+: Refers to the placement of chips (Ⓢ, Ⓟ, Ⓐ, or Ⓣ) in a deque, relative to a different type of chip.

 bloodfont
 : A type of font found on equipment that typically augments or grants physical abilities.